Hire Space

 • Bring a disability advocate on board to help keep your inclusion goals on track and ensure you’re doing all you can.
 It can help just having someone to sound ideas off!

 • Read things, educate yourself, and stay up to date with the community you’re trying to include.
-For example, there is National Inclusion Week celebrated in September every year, International Day of People with Disabilities taking place in December, as well as various other celebratory days throughout the year, which aim to increase public awareness and acceptance of people with disabilities, as well celebrating their achievements.
+For example, there is National Inclusion Week celebrated in September every year, International Day of People with Disabilities takes place in December, as well as various other celebratory days throughout the year, which aim to increase public awareness and acceptance of people with disabilities, as well as celebrate their achievements.

-Chat to people and educate yourself on different topics, challenges, and successes around disability and develop a more rounded perspective that you can translate into your event planning approach.
+Chat with people and educate yourself on different topics, challenges, and successes around disability and develop a more rounded perspective that you can translate into your event planning approach.

 Resources